Nexmo/station/_documentation/stitch/in-app-messaging/overview.md

 ## Getting Started

-To start with you'll need a [Nexmo Account](/account/guides/management#create-and-configure-a-nexmo-account), an [Application](/concepts/guides/applications) and the  private key provided when you created the application.
+To start you'll need a [Nexmo Account](/account/guides/management#create-and-configure-a-nexmo-account), an [Application](/concepts/guides/applications) and the  private key provided when you created the application.
 Follow the prerequisites if you've not got an Application already.

 | ### Prerequisites
 |